oneblink/forms/README.md

     npm test

-This installs the required plugins for Grunt, and then uses Grunt to build the project into `js/build`.
-For the jQueryMobile version of Forms v3, check the `js/build/views/` directory.
+This installs the required plugins for Grunt, and then uses Grunt to build the project into `build`.
+The build output includes both the core and the jQueryMobile views.